Ashley-P/mytui/Documentation.md

     stack_push() appends a pointer to a widget to the top of the array.

     stack_pop() returns the pointer at the top of the list.

+    word_wrap sets up the provided text to be wrapped properly (By inserting newline characters that are checked later)

 ---
 ## The \<draw.h\> Header